 OUR STUDIOS

-Quantic Dream is a French video games developer based in Paris and Montreal, founded by David Cage in 1997.
-The studio creates AAA video games with unique identities, offering a different narrative viewpoint.
-Its signature format of Interactive Drama offers stories with multiple narrative threads which adapt in real time to the choices and decisions made by players.
-The experiences imagined by Quantic Dream reflect the innovative spirit of this company which has always developed its own technological solutions.
+Quantic Dream is a French video game developer based in Paris and Montreal, founded by David Cage in 1997.
+The studio creates AAA video games with singular identities, offering a different take on storytelling.
+Its signature Interactive Drama format offers multi-faceted stories that adapt in real time to the player's choices and decisions.
+The experiences imagined by Quantic Dream's teams are based on the company's innovative spirit, which has always developed its own engines and technologies.

-In January 2021, another major milestone has been reached with the creation of a new studio, this time based in Montreal.
-By expanding Quantic Dream in this way, international talents dedicated to the creation of ground-breaking new universes can be recruited, complementing the existing teams based in Paris.
+In January 2021, another major milestone was reached with the creation of a new studio based in Montreal.
+This expansion of Quantic Dream will enable the recruitment of North American talents dedicated to the creation of new worlds, complementing the historical teams based in Paris.
+These two studios are not split up on a project-by-project basis: they form a single team.

-International stars from the film and music industry have also collaborated in our creations, for example David Bowie, Elliot Page, Willem Dafoe, Jesse Williams, Lance Henriksen, Clancy Brown, Angelo Badalamenti and Hans Zimmer.
+Global stars from the film and music industries have collaborated on our works, including David Bowie, Elliot Page, Willem Dafoe, Jesse Williams, Lance Henriksen, Clancy Brown, Angelo Badalamenti and Hans Zimmer.

-Quantic Dream is headed jointly by David Cage, Group CEO and Creative Director for all our projects, and Guillaume de Fondaumière, Group Managing Director, Head of Publishing and CEO of Quantic Dream Montreal.
+Quantic Dream is co-led by David Cage President and Creative Director on all our projects, and Guillaume de Fondaumière CEO and Head of Publishing.

 They are supported by a management team composed of industry veterans: